PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON differences contain output or temporary paths only.

+The corrected Conv-input adapter repair pair and shared-index runner are now owned by `conv_input_adapter_repair.py`.
+Their 104-, 122-, and 23-line function bodies are individually AST-identical to the corrected lowerer predecessors.
+The lowerer retains private compatibility wrappers for all three names, the primary and fallback runner calls, and the later standalone stale-Transpose call.
+Direct owners and wrappers produce identical complete ModelIR fingerprints and statistics for singleton-Reshape, stale-Transpose, and grouped execution.

+Tier 1 `face_blendshapes.onnx`, the historical positive singleton-repair model, was run strictly sequentially at corrected checkpoint `a76ad6ff` and after the move.
+Both runs passed with `max_abs=1.3709068298339844e-06`, zero process-tree SWAP, and durations of 4.933 and 3.867 seconds.
+Pass metrics are exact.
+Float32/ float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated- schema artifacts are byte-identical; the three JSON differences contain output or temporary paths only.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a